neth392/godot-improved-json/examples/object/README.md

 # Object Example Walkthrough
 This page will walk you through how the object example works & was made.
 This isn't a functional game, but should give you an idea how to implement this project in your own game.
-This example assumes you have already read over the [main docs](../../README.md) and have your project's `ObjectJSONConfigRegistry` configured.
+This example assumes you have already read over the [main docs](../../README.md) and have your project's `JSONObjectConfigRegistry` configured.

 ## Table of Contents
 - [The Data Objects](#The-Data-Objects)